Team3487-RedPrideRobotics/RemoteDS/README.md

 # RemoteDS
- Enables the control of an FRC Robot
+Implements the rewritten software for LibDS to control a FRC Robot by calling a webhook.

+**This is meant for QIRA.**